maklorgw2/gw2clipboard/README.md

 Alt-Up, Alt-Down, Alt-Left and Alt-Right: Navigate through and inside the categories
 Alt-B: Toggle drawer (open and closed) and go to the Build categories
 Alt-T: Toggle drawer (open and closed) and go to the Text categories
+Alt-C: Toggle drawer (open and closed) and go to configuration
 Alt-BackSpace: Close drawer
 ````